Sarah Browning, Extension Educator

 Winterizer Lawn Fertilization

-New research has ended the recommendation for late fall or winterizer fertilizer applications.
+New research has ended the recommendation for late fall or winterizer fertilizer applications on most lawns.
 Turf growth slows in the late fall and plants take in few nutrients.
 At the same time, nitrogen leaching potential is highest.
-For these reasons, the recommendation for a heavy late fall application of slow release fertilizer is over.
+For these reasons, the recommendation for a heavy late fall application on well-established lawns has ended.
 If your grass is dark green, healthy and thick no additional fertilizer is needed at this time of year.

 Tree Pruning